 Before continuing the topic on how to recycle bottle caps, let me first explain why Waster is the right waste manager for you and your business.

 Waster offers a real difference to small and medium companies.
 We provide all waste bin collections on flexible 30-day terms and do not charge hidden extras such as bin rentals, sites fees etc -you will never have to worry about recycling bottle caps!

-You can easily arrange your bin services and junk collection today through our online portal – or you can call our friendly support team for more information and enquiries.
-Recycling for your small business have never been this easy!
+You can easily arrange your bin services and junk collection today through our online portal.
+Or, you can call our friendly support team for more information and enquiries.
+Recycling for your small business has never been this easy!